 Anyone who has ever spent a sleepless night tossing and turning in a cold home because of a broken heater will never look at a furnace the same way again.
 You are more likely to get a quality night sleep on a mattress stuffed with river rocks.
 No wonder residents of cities like Rancho Santa Margarita, Laguna Niguel, Laguna Beach, and Corona prize their heating system and when that system begins to fail or underperform it starts to get the attention it deserves.
 Regardless of what prompts homeowners to take a second look at their furnace, or perhaps the first look, they need to be conversant with what makes it tick.
 Here are the basics.

-The blower motor creates a pressure gradient inside the furnace so that cold air is pulled in to be heated and distributed throghout your home through your air distribution Modern forced-air systems are far superior to old gravity heating, which rely on convection to distribute air throughout the house.
+- Furnace Blower Motor: The blower motor creates a pressure gradient inside the furnace so that cold air is pulled in to be heated and distributed throughout your home through your air distribution Modern forced-air systems are far superior to old gravity heating, which rely on convection to distribute air throughout the house.

 Heating System Maintenance